paninski-lab/lightning-pose/docs/source/user_guide/config_file.rst

   keypoint is occluded.
   Setting this to false will drop missing keypoints from the loss computation rather than encouraging uniform heatmaps.
-This generally leads to high confidence predictions even when a keypoint is occulded.
+This generally leads to high confidence predictions even when a keypoint is occluded.
 Using false may be preferrable if occulsions are brief in time and you want the network to guess where the keypoint should be (rather than signaling uncertainty).

 * ``training.accumulate_grad_batches`` (*int, default: 1*): (experimental) number of batches to